cjilbert504/vimeo_ruby/README.md

 ### Working with the VimeoRuby::User class
 #### Getting a User

-For example, to get the currently authenticated user:
+For example, to get the currently authenticated user (the user that owns the access token being used), you can do the following:
 ```ruby
 vimeo_user = VimeoRuby::User.get_user(access_token: <access_token>) # Makes http request to the Vimeo API
 #=> #<VimeoRuby::User:0x000000011230df50